UniStuttgart-VISUS/ngpf/doc/spec/ngpf_spec.md

 ## <a name="data"></a>Data
 [Go to Top](#top)

-Each frame range is in a separate directory.
+Each time step range is in a separate directory.
-Inside these directories, the data is split into a individual file for each parameter.
+Inside these directories, the data is split into a individual file for each attribute or attribute combination.
-For example in the `x.dat` file, which is located in the `frame0` directory, the data of parameter `x` for frames `0-9` is stored.
+For example in the `x.dat` file, which is located in the `timestep0` directory, the data of attribute `x` for time steps `0-9` is stored.
-The stored data is compressed by an algorithm is set by the user.
+The stored data is compressed by an codec specified by the user.
-Additionally, this compression algorithm can vary for each frame and each parameter.
+Additionally, this codec can vary for each time step and each attribute.
-If more than one parameter is stored in a file (e.g. x, y, and z coordinates), each parameter must be stored in separate blocks (i.e. interleaved storage is not allowed).
+If more than one attribute is stored in a file (e.g. `x y z`), each attribute must be stored in separate blocks (i.e. interleaved storage is not allowed).
+For combined attributes, a specified code applies to all attributes.

 <table style="width:96%;">
-<caption><b>directory for fame 0 to frame 9</b><caption>
+<caption><b>directory for time step 0 to time step 9</b><caption>
 <colgroup>
 <col width="16%" />
 <col width="16%" />